jspngh/jspngh.github.io/thesis.md

   + placing the ROP chain in memory

 This was very interesting research, since there was a clear goal and lots to learn.
-As it turns out, JIT-ROP attacks could remain undetected by GHUMVEE, proving again that no security mechanism is perfect.
+As it turns out, not all JIT-ROP attacks can be detected by GHUMVEE, proving again that no security mechanism is perfect.